Border City Wrestling: Early years (1993–2010)

-Revival (2012–present)
+Revival (2012–2024)

 In August 2012, an offshoot of BCW known as CAN-AM Rising debuted featuring up-and-coming talent as well as past graduates from BCW's Can-Am Wrestling School.
 On the debut show.
 Phil Atlas defeated Tyson Dux to become the new BCW Champion.
 In October of that year, BCW returned with its first show since breaking off from the BSE merger.
 One year later, on October 19, 2013, BCW held their 20th anniversary show at St. Clair College.

 On May 9, 2014, BCW presented a special event titled East Meets West, featuring talent from New Japan Pro-Wrestling.
 The event featured appearances by Shinsuke Nakamura, Kazuchika Okada, Karl Anderson, and Hiroshi Tanahashi.

 BCW's "Excellence" event, held in October 2014 and headlined by Bret Hart drew the promotion's largest crowd to date.
 As a result, it would become a reoccurring, annual event.
 The second Excellence event would be held at St. Clair College the following October in 2015.

 In the Spring of 2016, BCW revived their BCW Can-Am Tag Team Championship through a tournament, which was won by Phil Atlas & Brent Banks after defeating The Fraternity at Spring Loaded 2016 on May 28, 2016.

 In March 2017, BCW formed a partnership with Japanese promotion Pro Wrestling Noah to exchange talent between Japan and Canada.

-On December 5, 2017, D'Amore and Don Callis were announced as Impact Wrestling's new executive vice presidents.
-As a result, Impact and BCW began to work together, with content from BCW becoming available on Impact's streaming service, and most BCW events serving as television tapings for both Impact's eponymous weekly program and Xplosion.
+On December 5, 2017, D'Amore and Don Callis were announced as Impact Wrestling's (known as Total Nonstop Action Wrestling (TNA) from 2004–2016, and 2024–present) new executive vice presidents.
+As a result, the two promotions began to work together, with content from BCW becoming available on Impact's streaming service, and most BCW events serving as television tapings for both Impact's eponymous weekly program and Xplosion.

 Border City Wrestling announced their 25th Anniversary show in July 2018, on October 6 at St. Clair College.
-The event was filmed as part of Impact's One Night Only event series for the Global Wrestling Network.
+The event was filmed as part of Impact's One Night Only series for the Global Wrestling Network.

+2024–present

+On February 7, Anthem Sports & Entertainment, TNA's parent company, terminated their contract with Scott D'Amore.
+Despite this, TNA talent would continue to be featured at BCW events.

+After D’Amore acquired the trademarks to Maple Leaf Wrestling, and announced a revival of the brand called Maple Leaf Pro Wrestling (MLP), MLP's new YouTube and social media platforms would begin uploading classic content from BCW.